wilzbach/docs.asyncy.com/storyscript/writing/README.md

 ```
 This part of the code is the Storyscript logic of what to do during the request.
 In this instance, we're simply writing `Hello world!` to the response object.

 Pretty simple!
-We just harnessed an [OMG-compliant](https://microservice.guide/) microservice, written in another language & powered by Docker, to script a production-ready HTTP server.
+We just harnessed an [OMG-compliant](https://microservice.guide/) microservice, written in another language & powered by Docker, to script a production-ready HTTP server, ready to deploy to Kubernetes.

 ## Next: Inter–Service Communication